 Applicants who accept an Australia Awards Scholarship sign a contract with the Commonwealth of Australia declaring they will comply with the conditions of the scholarship.

-Awardees are required to leave Australia for a minimum of two years after completing their scholarship.
+Awardees are required to return to their home country and contribute to the development for a minimum of two years after completing their scholarship.
 Failure to do so will result in the awardee incurring a debt for the total accrued cost of their scholarship.

-To ensure equity and broad participation, Australian Aid encourages applications from women, people with disability, ethnic minorities, people living in rural areas and members of socio-economically disadvantaged groups.
+To ensure equity and broad participation, applications are encouraged from women, people with disability, ethnic minorities, people living in rural areas and members of socio-economically disadvantaged groups.

 Coffey International Development

-Department of Foreign Affairs and Trade–Australian Aid contracted Coffey (http://coffey.com) to administer the South Asia Scholarship Program on its behalf.
+Department of Foreign Affairs and Trade contracted Coffey (http://coffey.com) to administer the Australia Awards South Asia on its behalf.
 There are Coffey Offices in Bangladesh, Bhutan, Maldives, Nepal and Sri Lanka to support the program and advise applicants.